nikodemus/foolang/README.md

 Main purpose of a programming language is expression and communication of ideas.
 If it fails in this nothing else matters.

+To my mind this implies certain things:

+- Reading order should generally match execution order.

 ## Real Computers All The Way Down

 Alan Kay is full of wisdom.
 Here's one thing he said that I keep thinking about: